eliasdejong/viperlith/docs/HTML_STREAMING.md

 Hypermedia streaming makes it possible to build rich interactive user experiences just using HTML, without requiring (heavy) JavaScript SPA frameworks, resulting in application that perform better and are generally simpler to build and maintain.

-This page will explain the concept of HTML Streaming and why it is the future of web development.
+This page will explain the concept of HTML Streaming, working towards the benefits of employing a CQRS-architecture.